 The courtyard was designed by Martino Longhi the Elder and it was decorated with stuccoes bearing the coats of arms of the Altemps and of the Orsini.
 It contains some of the ancient statues bought by the Altemps, but the palace is today best known for housing the collection which embellished Villa Ludovisi (it is one of the four locations of Museo Nazionale Romano).

 The palace was completed by Giovanni Angelo Altemps who built a chapel adjoining the northern loggia (you may wish to see a detail of its decoration).
-He owned a small villa outside Porta del Popolo, fiefdoms and other villas near Frascati, the town of Soriano al Cimino and other fiefdoms.
+He owned also Palazzo Rospigliosi, a small villa outside Porta del Popolo, fiefdoms and other villas near Frascati, the town of Soriano al Cimino and the Duchy of Gallese.
 During the XVIIIth century the Altemps rented the palace or parts of it.
 They eventually sold it in 1887 and the building was partitioned and redecorated.

 In 1982 Palazzo Altemps was bought by the Italian State and efforts were made to recover its original decoration.
 One room had a fresco depicting tableware, most likely that which was employed for the banquet of the wedding between Girolamo Riario, nephew of Pope Sixtus IV, and Caterina Sforza in 1477.
 The palace was originally built for the Riario.
 In 1511 they sold it to Cardinal Francesco Soderini of a Florentine noble family allied with the Medici.